xrgtn/split-cue/README.md

 split-cue needs perl5, ffmpeg, lame (and optionally perl CDDB library) to operate.
 Basically it can read CD images in any format that ffmpeg can understand, this means .ape, .flac and .wav at the minimum.
+It can also read .clone files produced by readom/readcd utils from cdrkit.
-Currently it produces .mp3 files on output, but adding support for .ogg, .flac, .wav and others is on my TODO list.
+Currently it generates .mp3 files on output, but adding support for .ogg, .flac, .wav and others is on my TODO list.

 ### CDDB operation